mobinamb/-certification-project3/README.md

 # AddTaskForm Component

 Functionality: Provides a form for users to add new tasks.

+* This component provides a form for users to add new tasks.
+* It performs form validation and communicates with the parent component (mainApp) to add new tasks.

 Props:
 onTaskAdd: Callback function to handle the addition of a new task.
 State: